 Click HERE to read more about Craven Canyon and these threats by CNEC.

 The project lies in close proximity to Craven Canyon, a critical historic and cultural site of importance to Indigenous and ranching communities.
 Portions of Craven Canyon are on the National Register of Historic Places.
 A federal mineral claims withdrawal protects portions of the canyon from mining, as does a state designation, but CNEC wants to explore there anyway.
-An archaeologist who studied the site has said that the Basin/CNEC project drilling would be heard and in a sight line from those cultural and historic sites, potentially disturbing those studying or praying there.
+An archaeologist who studied the site has said that the Nexus/CNEC project drilling would be heard and in a sight line from those cultural and historic sites, potentially disturbing those studying or praying there.

 The state public lands proposal calls for fifty drill pads and lies less than a mile from Craven Canyon.
 The federal lands proposal is a smaller project, with seventeen drill pads.
 However, it lies even closer to Craven Canyon—surrounding the mineral withdrawal area at the canyon on 3 sides.